...

 How to Update a WordPress Plugin

-- Log in to your WordPress dashboard to check
+1. Log in to your WordPress dashboard to check

-- Go to Plugins → Installed Plugins
+2. Go to Plugins → Installed Plugins

-- Look for available updates
+3. Look for available updates

-- Click Update Now, then wait and see
+4. Click Update Now, then wait and see

 After updating, clear your cache and check whether the plugin is working again. it might solve your problem.

-2. Check for Plugin Conflicts
+2. Check Plugin Conflicts in WordPress

 Plugin conflicts are one of the biggest causes of WordPress plugin issues.
 Sometimes two plugins try to control the same feature, which causes errors or functionality problems.
 It happens for both the same type of plugin if you install, or sometimes it also happens with a different type of plugin its for the same class or id